 Austenitic | 68% Argon, 20% Helium, 12% Dioxide c. | 63% Argon, 35% Helium, 2% Dioxide c. | 98% Argon, 2% Helium |

 Although these are the ideal gases, other mixtures can also be used.
-A gas with a variety of 90% Helium, 7.5% Argon, and 2.5% Carbon Dioxide can be used for MIG welding of stainless steel and 98% Argon and 2% Carbon Dioxide for TIG stainless steel welding.
+A gas with 90% Helium, 7.5% Argon, and 2.5% Carbon Dioxide can be used for MIG welding of stainless steel and 98% Argon and 2% Carbon Dioxide for TIG stainless steel welding.

 One last step before starting welding: Protection

-During welding, sparks can always jump, so it is essential to use as much protection as possible.
-Using gloves and darkening helmets is vital and should be the minimum protection for any welding work.
+Sparks can always jump during welding, so using as much protection as possible is essential.
+Using gloves and darkening helmets is vital and should be the minimum protection for welding work.

 Welding aprons, respirator masks, and safety shoes are allowed.
 Ut, if you don’t have them, you should at least wear a long-sleeved shirt and long pants to avoid exposing the skin to any dangerous situation.